Turning Technology Into Customer Demand

 • A process for understanding the point of a product.
 What’s the story that connects with the customer?
 What’s the story that motivates the team?

-• A set of tools for capturing requirements that maintains the explicit personality of the product
+• A set of tools for capturing requirements that maintains the explicit personality of the product, its key features, and the value proposition

 • A balance of design thinking (for broad consideration of market need and product possibility) and systems engineering (for formal definition and process execution)

-PBC provides fractional Product Strategist, Technical Product Manager, and Systems Engineering services, including:
+PBC provides fractional Product Strategist, Technical Product Manager, and Systems Engineering services, spanning the entire design and development lifecycle:

 • Pitch deck development